7.62x51mm NATO (.308 Win)

 maximum effective range for the .308, the USMC preaches a 1000 yard (915 meter) max effective range.
 While

-and say that 800 meters is the limit for RELIABLE hits.
 After that the .308 is dropping like a

-Enforcement and military sniping, the .308 is hard to beat!
+Enforcement and military sniping, the .308 is hard to beat.

 Recommendation: The .308 is acceptable for both military and Law Enforcement use,